 We have tested a number of dynamo hubs and lights from key manufacturers for extended periods.

-This roundup is by no means exhaustive and our testing is limited to assessing reliability (Fahrrad Zukunft is undoubtedly the place to go if you want efficiency testing), but this should hopefully be a useful guide if you’re thinking about investing in a dynamo lighting system.
+This roundup is by no means exhaustive and our testing is limited to assessing reliability, but this should hopefully be a useful guide if you’re thinking about investing in a dynamo lighting system.

 It’s important to stress there is no right solution for every circumstance – weighing up reliability, repairability, efficiency and cost are all important.